AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

                       																  pageSize:-1
                       																     error:nil];

-// Call getJoinedGroups to retrieve the list of joined groups from your local database.
+// Call getJoinedGroups to retrieve the list of joined groups from the local database.
 NSArray *groupList = [[AgoraChatClient sharedClient].groupManager getJoinedGroups];

 // Call getPublicGroupsFromServerWithCursor to retrieve the list of public groups by page.